backdrop-contrib/green/README.md

-# Green
+# Wormhole

-Green is an HTML5, [Sass](http://sass-lang.com/) and [Compass](http://compass-style.org/) powered minimalist base theme.
+Wormhole is an HTML5, [Sass](http://sass-lang.com/) and [Compass](http://compass-style.org/) powered minimalist base theme.
 It is optimized for both responsive and mobile first web design.
 Built to encourage best modern front end practices.

-## Yeoman

-Theme generation is being moved to [Yeoman](http://yeoman.io/).
-Yeoman has a heart of gold.
-He's a person with feelings and opinions, but he's very easy to work with.
-If you think he's too opinionated, he can be easily convinced.
-To use Yeoman, make sure you have installed [node.js](http://nodejs.org/), then run once from the command line:

-npm install -g yo

 ## Using Bundler